 The first thing that comes to mind when talking about passwords is pain.
 They’re a pain to remember, a pain to recover when forgotten, a pain when they get stolen and it’s a pain when a website forces you to create super secure passwords without the name of your favorite pet.
-While passwords are necessary, they aren’t use friendly so most people end up using passwords that are easy to remember and use that password for everything.
+While passwords are necessary, they aren’t user friendly so most people end up creating a password that is easy to remember and then use that password for everything.
 Both of these practices are huge security risks but don’t worry, there is a manageable solution.

 Easy to remember passwords are also easily guessed, if not by humans then by bots.
 Hackers have honed bots to try out common passwords and use dictionary words, and better computers means that they can try more passwords very quickly.
 But the most secure passwords, long random combinations of letters, numbers and symbols are impossible to remember.

 "In 2017, 80% of breaches were due to weak, default or stolen passwords" - Centrify